Four key works on inequality in New Zealand are published by Bridget Williams Books (BWB).

-The Inequality Debate is available both in print and as an e-book from BWB.
+The Inequality Debate is available for purchase from BWB.

-Finally, Wealth and New Zealand opens a new front in the inequality debate by looking at wealth – who owns what in this country – and how unequally that is divided.
+Finally, Wealth and New Zealand (2015) looks at assets – who owns what in this country – and how unequally that is divided.

 Recent NBR Rich Lists have revealed very large increase in wealth for the upper echelons.
 But what do these figures mean and what else do we know about New Zealand’s fortunes?
 In this book, Max Rashbrooke examines how wealth shapes our experience.